Open Source · Self-Hosted · Flask + SQLite

 ๐Ÿ—๏ธ

-BananaWiki is currently being used internally at Canalescuola and by a small group of associated collaborators.
-The software is not yet ready for general public use, but it will be soon.
+BananaWiki is usable in self-hosted environments today.
+It is currently used internally at Canalescuola and by a small group of associated collaborators.

 BananaWiki in action